 Students in the Arabic for Non-Native Speakers Center come from extremely diverse backgrounds.
 Some seek Arabic language skills for the religious reasons, while others maintain a cultural or academic interest in Arabic.
-The center serves future scholars, teachers of Arabic and the Islamic Sciences, journalists, diplomats, employees of Non-Governmental Organizations or cultural programs, and many others.
-Each year, number of ANNS students are accepted into other departments at Qatar University upon completion of the program, including Arabic Language, Computer Science, and Business.
+The center serves future scholars, teachers of Arabic and the Islamic Sciences, journalists, diplomats, employees of Non-Governmental Organizations or cultural centers, and many others.
+Each year, number of ANNS students are accepted into other departments at Qatar University upon completion of the Center, including Arabic Language, Computer Science, and Business.
 The center maintains associations and agreements with public and private sector organizations throughout the world to admit a limited number of students nominated by these organizations. including for example Georgetown Univesity, Jakarta Government University, various embassies in Qatar, and the Islamic Foundation of the United Kingdom.

 We look forward to hearing from you.